fjames86/ntlm/README.md

 * Each message type has a pack- and unpack- function used to create a buffer and extract meaningful information from a buffer
 * In test.lisp there is an example HTTP client and server (drakma/hunchentoot) showing how to use the functionality exported from the Lisp NTLM library
-* Other transport protocols could be used (it is even possible to use a version of NTLM over UDP, although this is currently untested)
+* Other transport protocols could be used (it is even possible to use a connection-less version of NTLM, although this is currently untested)

 Example
 --------